blomqvist/thesis/Report/report.md

 ##3.2 Implementation of prototype
-Once we fixed the system model, we continued with an iterative implementation process of the prototype.
+An iterative implementation process of the prototype started once the system model was set.
 The implementation started with very simple sub-prototypes mostly aimed towards testing our understanding of the CAN-bus.

-We were introduced to the MCU2B^[The hardware we used as the external option handler for the prototype] hardware which was perfect for the purpose of representing the external OCU.
-Together with the MCU2B we would have the standard ICH hardware to represent the original system.
+The MCU2B (the hardware used as the external option handler for the prototype) hardware was perfect for the purpose of representing the external OCU.
+Together with the MCU2B the standard ICH hardware was sent to represent the original system.
 These hardware modules would link together using a CAN-bus harness.
-Additional hardware needed to establish the prototype included a 24 volt power supply and two CPC-USB^[EMS CPC-USB: Hardware for read/write to the CAN-bus (2)]; one for debugging of the CAN-bus and one for firmware download.
+Additional hardware needed to establish the prototype included a 24 volt power supply and two CPC-USB [5]; one for debugging of the CAN-bus and one for firmware download.

 ![The MCU2B pictured as used when developing the first prototype](Images/mcu2b.JPG)

-We used two CPC-USB because development took place on two computers.
-One that we were given by the Company on which we developed the OCU firmware.
-On our own computer we developed the truck simulator.
+Development took place on two computers using two CPC-USB.
+One that the Company supplied on which the OCU firmware were developed.
+On our private computer the truck simulator was developed.

-We started with the classic "Hello world!", by making a LED blink.
-From there, we began removing unneeded code and started creating a foundation for the options to build on.
+The development started with the classic "Hello world!", by making a LED blink.
+From there, removing unneeded code and creating a foundation for the options to build on.

 The first fundamental prototype, the bench-prototype, forked into two systems where the OCU was implemented to the extent possible in a standalone state.
 To complement the standalone OCU, a debug tool was developed to represent all the sub-systems not available at this stage of the implementation process.
 The final prototype implementation was a real truck application where all the compromises, introduced by the debug tool, were eliminated.

 The Company has a CAN-bus debug interfaces with competent software, but they cost a lot, and there is a limited access to them, as they are used by other developers.
 This led us to the creation of our own CAN-debug tool.
 Our custom CAN-debug tool used the CPC-USB hardware, which is much more affordable and available for use in the development team.
-Thanks to Volkswagen Research (3), the Linux kernel has support for CAN.
-This made it possible for us to build a relatively complete test bench application for simulating the truck accompanied by a small Python GUI^[Graphical user interface].
+Thanks to Volkswagen Research, the Linux kernel has support for CAN.
+This made it possible for us to build a relatively complete test bench application for simulating the truck accompanied by a small Python GUI.
 The debug tool could be used to represent the absent hardware functionalities of a truck.
-E.g. a slider in the GUI could represent the fork height since no actual forks were available in the bench-prototype^[Bench-prototype: The name of our fist prototype].
+E.g. a slider in the GUI could represent the fork height since no actual forks were available in the bench-prototype (the name of our initial prototype).

-Test option 1, 2 and 3^[See Appendix A] were specified before implementation of the first prototype started.
+Three test options (see Appendix A) were specified before implementation of the first prototype started.
 These were of great assistance since the test options worked as milestones when implementing the OCU prototype and also help us locate flaws early in the implementation process.
 These three options would also be used to validate the system at the half-time presentation of the prototype.

 To sum up, the necessary essentials to start the actual implementation included the following: A complete system model including CAN interface and software flow, the rig was established and a few test options for validation were specified.

 ###3.2.1 Software flow
-First we modified the ICH and OCU software to run bench-build.
-This mode allows us to run the ICH standalone without the need of the several external modules, like the EPS or ACT, which are required by the ICH if running non-benchbuild.
+First the ICH and OCU software were modified to run bench-build.
+This mode allows the ICH to run standalone without the need of the several external modules, like the EPS or ACT, which are required by the ICH if running non-benchbuild.
 If external modules are missing the ICH goes into error mode because there is no response from any other module.
 This is a locked state in which no functionality is active.

 The internal storage of options is dealt with in an object oriented manner in order to keep the structure as organized as possible.
 The option objects is kept in an array which stores details about each individual option.
 The array is built in the `gw_initializeMcu(void)` function and the CAN interface is initialized here as well.
 This function is called upon by the standard set-up routine.
 When the CAN interface is initialized, incoming traffic is enabled.
 CAN messages can arrive at any given time.
 The data is stored in a buffer which can be read from anywhere in the system.

 All of the options executes in a loop inside `gw_runMcu(void)``.
 This means that every option will run its function regardless of if the signals, that each option is dependent of, has changed or not.

-During the option loop the CAN send buffer will be filled^[There can only be one occurrence of each function call on the buffer meaning the last occurrence of a function call will be the one being sent] with function calls for the ICH.
+During the option loop the CAN send buffer will be filled (there can only be one occurrence of each function call on the buffer meaning the last occurrence of a function call will be the one being sent) with function calls for the ICH.
 The buffer will have a static capacity and set of functions to call.
 Packets in the buffer will be sent as soon as the CAN bus is _free_.

 Unlike the receiving of CAN data, the transmission have to be instanced and this is conveniently done from the post-application to ensure that the correct data from the main option loop is transmitted.
 The transmission will be instanced by the `gw_postApplicationMcu(void)` meaning that it will be called each 20ms but after the run loop has completed.
 These packets will be cleared before the options run, which means that the “non-triggering” cases not have to be dealt with.